ngudimchuk/Process-PFs/README.md

 # Process-PFs
-Matlab 2017b scripts for analysis of curled protofilaments (PFs), traced in IMOD software [refs: McIntosh et al., JCB 2018; Gudimchuk et al., Nature Commun., 2020; XXX]
+Matlab 2017b scripts for analysis of curled protofilaments (PFs), traced in IMOD software [refs: McIntosh et al., JCB 2018; Gudimchuk et al., Nature Commun., 2020]

 Open Application_PF_processing.mlapp
 - specify the name of your dataset
 - specify a folder where your files with PF tracings are located (.dat in iMod-generated format)
 - specify a folder to store the output files with analysis results (by default a new folder "Results" is made in the folder with raw data points)
-- pecify the pixel size
+- specify the pixel size
 - check/uncheck boxes to view individual PFs before/after processing (press any button to continue or "close all figures" to stop)
 - press "Start Processing" button